Global Assembly Cache

 You should share assemblies by installing them into the global assembly cache only when you need to.
 As a general guideline, keep assembly dependencies private, and locate assemblies in the application directory unless sharing an assembly is explicitly required.
 In addition, it is not necessary to install assemblies into the global assembly cache to make them accessible to COM interop or unmanaged code.

-There are two ways to deploy an assembly into the global assembly cache:
+There are several ways to deploy an assembly into the global assembly cache:

-Use a developer tool called the Global Assembly Cache tool (Gacutil.exe), provided by the Windows Software Development Kit (SDK).
+- Use a developer tool called the Global Assembly Cache tool (Gacutil.exe), provided by the .NET Framework SDK.

-In deployment scenarios, use Windows Installer to install assemblies into the global assembly cache.
-Use the Global Assembly Cache tool only in development scenarios, because it does not provide assembly reference counting and other features provided when using the Windows Installer.
+Note In deployment scenarios, use Windows Installer 2.0 to install assemblies into the global assembly cache.
+Use Windows Explorer or the Global Assembly Cache tool only in development scenarios, because they do not provide assembly reference counting and other features provided when using the Windows Installer.

-Administrators often protect the systemroot directory using an access control list (ACL) to control write and execute access.
-Because the global assembly cache is installed in a subdirectory of the systemroot directory, it inherits that directory's ACL.
+Administrators often protect the WINNT directory using an access control list (ACL) to control write and execute access.
+Because the global assembly cache is installed in the WINNT directory, it inherits that directory's ACL.
 It is recommended that only users with Administrator privileges be allowed to delete files from the global assembly cache.

 Assemblies deployed in the global assembly cache must have a strong name.
 When an assembly is added to the global assembly cache, integrity checks are performed on all files that make up the assembly.
 The cache performs these integrity checks to ensure that an assembly has not been tampered with, for example, when a file has changed but the manifest does not reflect the change.